yobeze/fiberpho_gui/README.md

 **Run with Python Script:** \
 If you would like to deploy the server through the terminal *(recommended)*, follow the below instructions:
-In your terminal/prompt, navigate to the location of the `Fiber-Pho-Main` folder and run the following command -
+In your terminal/prompt, navigate to the location of the `FiberPho_Main` folder and run the following command -

 `panel serve --show FiberGuiScript.py --websocket-max-message-size=104876000 --autoreload`